 In Music, what you produce is more important than the amount of time that you practice.
 Most advanced musicians find that 30 minutes of daily practice is the least amount of time to produce an acceptable product.

-How Placement Works in a Band Class
+How Placement Works in an Ensemble

 The Testing Process for Placement